Daffy Duck and Porky Pig Meet the Groovie Goolies: Production

 The live-action segment was filmed in Westlake Village near Thousand Oaks, using stop motion, pixilation and undercranking to enable the actors to move like cartoon characters.
 Menville and Janson had previously used the techniques for three short films of their own: Stop Look and Listen, Blaze Glory and Sergeant Swell of the Mounties.
 The actors were music producer Ed Fournier as Frankie, musician Emory Gordy Jr. as "Hauntleroy", Dick Monda as Drac, and songwriter Jeffrey Thomas as Wolfie.
 The segment was a modified version of an unused segment for Sabrina and the Groovie Goolies, named "The Haunted Heist", in which the Goolies chase the real Hauntleroy into Mad Mirror Land after the latter steals Wolfie's guitar.
 It would later air in reruns in 1975 and as part of the syndicated The Groovie Goolies and Friends anthology series in 1978.

-After Filmation produced the film, as well as Oliver Twist and Treasure Island (both of which had been finished by late 1973), Warner Bros. decided to drop the Family Classics line, due to a negative test screening for Oliver Twist.
+After Filmation produced the film, as well as Oliver Twist and Treasure Island (both of which had been finished by late 1973), Warner Bros. was unhappy with the quality of the film, and decided to drop the Family Classics line, due to a negative test screening for Oliver Twist.